-How do chemical residues end up in our bodies and the bodies of our infants?
+Q. How do chemical residues end up in our bodies and the bodies of our infants?

-Many chemicals have the capability to travel far from their sites of origin or use, polluting the air we breathe, the water we consume, the food we eat and the everyday products (such as cosmetics and certain plastics) we touch and use.
-Some of these chemicals resist metabolic breakdown and excretion, or break down into harmful derivatives that accumulate mainly in our body fat, becoming part of our chemical body burden.
-Some chemicals act as endocrine disruptors and can damage the reproductive system.
-No matter where we live or how we live, none of us can avoid being exposed to a wide variety of chemicals and passing on this chemical body burden to the next generation.
+Many chemicals have the capability to travel far from their sites of origin or use, polluting the air we breathe, the water we consume, the food we eat and the everyday products (such as cosmetics and certain plastics) we tout bolic breakdown and excretion, or break mainly in our body fat, becoming part of endocrine disruptors and can damage the Initiative how we live, none of us can avoid being exposed to a wide variety of chemicals and passing on this chemical body burden to the next generation.
 Children are at higher risk than adults because they are undergoing rapid development and consuming more food in relation to their body weight compared to adults.
 The only way to reduce their body burden is to eliminate hazardous chemicals from production and use, replacing them with less hazardous chemicals and products.

-Q. When does exposure to contaminants start?
+).
+When does exposure to contaminants start?